 Finding a Top Financial Advisor Firm in Evansville, Indiana

 There are a few financial advisor firms to choose from in Evansville, Indiana, and it can be tough to narrow down which one is the best option for you.
 To help you decide, SmartAsset has taken a careful look at each firm, taking into account their typical advisory services, client base, account minimums, financial certifications, investing strategies and more.
-Check out SmartAsset's free advisor matching tool to be connected with up to three local advisors.
+Check out SmartAsset's free advisor matching tool to be connected with up to three advisors who serve your area.

 |Rank||Financial Advisor||Assets Managed||Minimum Assets||Financial Services||More Information|

 |1||Donaldson Capital Management, LLC Find an Advisor||$2,616,028,278||$500,000|| || |

 |2||Pettinga Financial Advisors, LLC Find an Advisor||$965,820,170||No set account minimum|| || |

 |3||Freeman, Will & Niemeier, Inc. Find an Advisor||$230,102,293||No set account minimum|| || |

 Let us help match you with up to three vetted fiduciary financial advisors.Answer a few questions to get matched.